 - The design process should be fun, uplifting and provide a sense of peace and calm.
 The goal is to work towards creating a balanced and harmonious space that validates your personal taste and style.

-Below is a handy list of things to do before you start the search for an interior designer, decorator, stager, or stylist:
+Below is a handy list of things to do before you start the search for an interior design company, decorator, stager, or stylist:

 - Know your style!
 First things first!
 Being able to articulate your design style is key to creating a space you’ll love.
 Knowing what general avenue you want to take will make the ‘change’ process so much smoother and enjoyable.